Best BMW for Drifting: Models for Ultimate Control in 2026

 The E92 M3 (2007-2013) steps things up with its high-revving 4.0-liter V8 delivering 414 horsepower.
 This generation provides more power while maintaining excellent chassis communication during slides.

 For a more affordable entry point, the E36 M3 (1992-1999) offers excellent drift potential with simpler mechanics and lower purchase costs.
-Many drift competitors choose this generation as their base platform due to its lightweight design and tuning potential.
+Many drift competitors choose this generation as their base platform due to its light, lightweight design, which makes it especially agile and easy to drift, as well as its tuning potential.

 BMW M5: Power and Luxury Combined